Serpukhov: Media

 Only the newspaper "Communist" was present from the local media for a long time, later renamed "Serpukhovsky Vesti".
 The rapid development of the media began in the 1990s, when a significant number of new print publications, local television, opened, and in the 2000s it was time for radio stations.
 From 2004 to 2019, the city published a weekly newspaper called Oka Info.

-Stadiums

-Those being Trud Stadium, Spartak Stadium, Start Stadium, Olymp Sports Center, Typhoon Sports Centre, Physical and health complex (FOK) "Russian Bear," Ice Arena, and the Waterpark in B-Class.

-There are many sports sections, amateur and professional clubs in the city.